TylerBarnes/wordsby-admin/README.md

 # gatsby-wordpress-admin-theme

-A WordPress theme for Gatsby sites.
+A WordPress theme for Gatsby sites built with Advanced Custom Fields.

 ## What does this theme do?